event-sourcery/laravel-event-sourcery-driver/README.md

 `composer require event-sourcery/laravel`

-``

-Laravel will auto-detect the package and the service provider will be run by default.
+Laravel will auto-detect the package and the service provider will be installed automatically.

+`php artisan vendor:publish --tag=migrations && php artisan migrate`

+The migrations will create database tables for the Event Store, Personal Data Store and Personal Cryptography Store.

 # Testing #